-Denise has extensive experience in epidemiology operational research, program leadership and management, infectious disease control and prevention, and vaccine effectiveness studies.
-Prior to joining Sabin, Denise worked at the U.S. Centers for Disease Control and Prevention (CDC) as a medical epidemiologist for more than 23 years, where she focused on international health and research, leading several multicenter research studies in both high- and low-resource settings.
-She has published over 90 peer-reviewed publications, several book chapters, and frequently presents and serves on panels at international conferences and stakeholder meetings.
+Denise brings extensive expertise in epidemiological operational research, program leadership and management, infectious disease control and prevention, and vaccine effectiveness studies.
+Before joining Sabin, she served as a medical epidemiologist at the U.S. Centers for Disease Control and Prevention (CDC) for over 23 years.
+During her tenure, Denise focused on international health and research, overseeing numerous multicenter studies in both high- and low-resource settings.

-Denise received her medical training with a special focus on infectious diseases and a master’s degree in human biology from Brazil’s Federal University of Minas Gerais.
-She also participated in the Epidemic Intelligence Service (EIS) program of the CDC, where she received training in the practice of applied epidemiology.
+Denise received her medical training, specializing in infectious diseases, and earned a master’s degree in human biology from Brazil’s Federal University of Minas Gerais.
+Additionally, she completed the Epidemic Intelligence Service (EIS) program at the CDC, where she received training in the practice of applied epidemiology.

 We make vaccines more accessible, enable innovation and expand immunization across the globe.